OussamaAKHAIL/OussamaAKHAIL/README.md

 📫 **Reach me at:** [LinkedIn](https://www.linkedin.com/in/oussama-ak-hail-973ab7235/)

 <h4>Projects</h4>

-+ VTOL: A vtol (hybrid plane that switch from vertical to horezental flight) built from scratch (body, flight controller, radio remot controller).
-+ Autoguided Telescope: A motorized Dobsonian telescope that tracks stars automatically.
++ **Autoguided Telescope:** A motorized Dobsonian telescope that tracks stars automatically.
-+ AI Apple Sorting Machine: An AI & AR-based machine for classifying apples.
++ **AI Apple Sorting Machine:** An AI & AR-based machine for classifying apples.
-+ smart Irrigation System: Remote-controlled irrigation with GSM and Modbus RTU.
++ **Smart Irrigation System:** Remote-controlled irrigation with GSM and Modbus RTU.
 + and more I don't have time it literally 2:30 AM